Casey Mears: NASCAR

 For 2015, Mears returned to Germain for what was to be the final year of both his and GEICO's contracts with the team.
-Mears finished sixth at Daytona and 15th at Atlanta to open the season.
+Mears finished sixth at Daytona and fifteenth at Atlanta to open the season.

 On July 14, 2015, it was announced that Mears had signed a contract extension with Germain and GEICO for 2016.
 On November 12, 2015, GEICO announced that it had extended its partnership with Mears and Germain Racing through the 2018 season.
 Team owner Bob Germain confirmed that Mears had extended his contract with the team through 2018 as well.

-Mears had a rough 2016 season, finishing 32nd at Daytona after caught speeding in the late of the race.
-Mears would finish better next week at Atlanta, finishing 14th.
-He was unlucky after being involved in a small accident which ended Mears in contention for the win at Talladega.
+Mears had a rough 2016 season, finishing 32nd at Daytona after being caught speeding late in the race.
+Mears would finish better next week at Atlanta, finishing fourteenth.
+He was unlucky after being involved in a small accident, which ended Mears's contention for the win at Talladega.
 On November 28, 2016, Germain announced that Ty Dillon would replace Mears in the No. 13 starting in 2017.

-On February 20, 2017, Mears announced via Twitter that he would drive the No. 98 Ford Mustang for Biagi-DenBeste Racing in the Xfinity Series for 12 races.
+On February 20, 2017, Mears announced via Twitter that he would drive the No. 98 Ford Mustang for Biagi-DenBeste Racing in the Xfinity Series for twelve races.
 After Aric Almirola's injury, his schedule was increased with two more races (Pocono and Daytona 2).
-Mears ended up running 14 races in the No. 98 car with the best finish of 9th.
+Mears ended up running fourteen races in the No. 98 car with the best finish of ninth.

 In 2019, Mears returned to the Cup Series with Germain, driving the No. 27 Chevrolet at the Daytona 500.
 After starting 40th, Mears finished in the same position when an early-race shunt with Parker Kligerman ended his day.

+In 2023, Mears stated that he would like to be able to reach 500 career NASCAR Cup Series starts and would love to put together an eleven-race schedule.
+Due to Mears' friendship with Legacy Motor Club co-owner Jimmie Johnson, it was speculated he would join the organization, which was a Chevrolet team at the time.
+Following a five-year absence, MBM Motorsports and their Cup entry "Garage 66" announced his return at the Cook Out 400.

+Mears would ultimately finish 35th, eleven laps off the pace.
+It was later announced he would return to the team for the Coke Zero Sugar 400 and the final 3 races of the season.

 Grand-Am

 In 2005, Mears teamed with Scott Dixon and Darren Manning in the Chip Ganassi Lexus Riley.
 They finished in 6th place.
 The following year, he won the 24 Hours of Daytona alongside Dixon and Dan Wheldon; they set a race record for the Daytona Prototype category, running 723 laps in 24 hours to score the win.
-Mears became the first ever full-time NASCAR driver to win the Rolex 24 overall.
+Mears became the first-ever full-time NASCAR driver to win the Rolex 24 overall.

-In 2009, Mears shared the No. 2 Gentleman Jack Pontiac-Crawford with Andy Wallace, Rob Finley and Danica Patrick.
+In 2009, Mears shared the No. 2 Gentleman Jack Pontiac-Crawford with Andy Wallace, Rob Finley, and Danica Patrick.
 They suffered electrical and handling issues during the race and finished eighth.